Poster Presentations and Networking Reception

 Ariadna Capasso, MFA, Ralph DiClemente, PhD, Social and Behavioral Sciences, College of Global Public Health, New York University, New York, NY

 In spite of the high prevalence of alcohol use among young HIV+ Russian women, the association of Alcohol Use Disorder (AUD) and antiretroviral adherence is understudied.
-Women with an AUD were more likely to forget taking antiretrovirals and to make adjustments to their medication regime.
+Women with an AUD were more likely to forget taking antiretrovirals and adjust their medication regime.
 Women with an AUD had more HIV-related symptoms and lowered CD4 counts, HIV+ young Russian women should routinely be assessed for AUDs.

 A Systematic Review of Emergency Department-Based Mental Health Interventions: Implications for Young Adults Visiting the Emergency Department for Mental Health Reasons